nilearn/nilearn/doc/haxby_decoding.rst

 into different sets.

-In scikit-learn, a cross-validation is simply a function that generates the index of the folds within a loop.
+In scikit-learn, a cross-validation is simply a function that generates the indices of the folds within a loop.
-So, now, we can apply the previously defined *pipeline* with the
+Now, we can apply the previously defined *pipeline* with the
 cross-validation:

 .. literalinclude:: ../plot_haxby_decoding.py